 - Fold your sheet music piece and glue it to the remaining rectangle of card.
 Your card is now complete and the keys will pop up upon opening!

 Fancy having a go yourself?
-Download the file by filling in the form below:

 And don’t forget to let us know how you get on making this or our other projects in the CraftAGoGo Crucial Crafting Facebook group!